xinsheng-G/food-van-takeaway/model/readme.txt

-Models need to be designed
+Models need to be improved

 ===============
-mongoDB.js provides mongoDB connection. the rest of files are entity models.
+mongoDB.js provides mongoDB connection. the rest of .js files are entity models.

 ===============
 connect to MongoDB Atlas online: